 United States

-Last reviewed - 28 February 2025
+Last reviewed - 15 August 2025

 Individual - Significant developments

-• Pass-through business income deduction.
+• Pass-through business income deduction is made permanent, with certain modifications.

 • Enhanced child tax credit.